jp-nogueira/personal-projects/economic analysis/cb comms replication/README.md

 ## Instructions to Replicators

-1. Save the data file in the same repository as the code.
+1. Save the data file in the same repository as the .R files.
-2. Run cb_comms_analysis.R
+2. Run cb_comms_analysis.R.
+It will automatically import the functions from cb_comms_functions.R and generate the .tex tables.